 Parents are encouraged to be on the alert for signs of illness in their children and are required to keep them home when they are sick.
 Parents are required to attest that their child is symptom-free each day utilizing a mobile platform called Ascend, which will allow us to manage and monitor the return of employees and students.
-Parents who have not completed this screening prior to arrival must complete it prior to exiting the car to begin the school day.
-Those that do not have technology to access the application must come to the office to complete the screening before continuing through the drop-off procedures.
+Parents who have not completed the screening prior to 8am will be handed a paper check-in and asked to pull down to the lower parking area to complete the form.
+After completion, please walk your child up to the stop sign at the bottom of the car line to have a temperature taken and to drop them off.